Exercise 1 Likert scaling of ordinal questionnaire data, creating a sum score, and norm referencing

 1.5 Further practice - Likert scaling of remaining SDQ subscales

 Repeat the steps in the Worked Example 1 for the Pro-social facet.
 NOTE that just like the Emotional Symptoms scale, the Pro-social scale does not have any counter-indicative items.
-For computing scale scores for other SDQ facets, you will need to reverse code such items, which we will learn in the second Worked Example.
-Then, you will be able to practice this exercise with the remaining SDQ scales.
+For computing scale scores for other SDQ facets, you will need to reverse code such items, which we learned in the second Worked Example.
+Use the techniques learned in the Worked Example 2 to practice this exercise with the remaining SDQ scales.

 Repeat the steps in the Worked Example 2 for the Hyperactivity and Peer Problems facets.